faustlarsen/Pierre/README.md

 ## Description

 * The application have user authentication
 * A user will be able to log in and log out
 * Only logged in users will have create, update and delete functionality
 * All users will able to have read functionality
 * There is a many-to-many relationship between Treats and Flavors
 * A user will able to navigate to a splash page that lists all treats and flavors
-* Users will be able to click on an individual treat or flavor to see all the treats/flavors that belong to it.
+* Users will be able to click on an individual treat or flavor to see all the treats/flavors that belong to it

 ## Installation Requirements